karthi5555/Compressor_Decompressor/README.md

 # Compressor_Decompressor
-compress and Decompress the data file to reduce space and to increase speed of file transfer.
+compress and Decompress the data files to reduce space and to increase speed of file transfer.